-- Communicate on a personal level with native speakers of Japanese. - Participate fully in every-day life and tourist situations. - Understand and appreciate Japanese culture and society.
+- Communicate on a personal level with native speakers of Japanese. - Participate fully in every-day life and tourist situations - Understand and appreciate Japanese culture and society

-How will this course help me in the future?
 The study of Japanese provides students with a knowledge of a second language which will give them the ability to easily travel to different countries and respond positively to different cultures.
 Japanese is also a gateway to learning other languages in Asia.
 Learning a language also helps to improve literacy skills in English.
 Having a language can enhance any career path and open opportunities due to the increasingly globalised world students will participate in after school.